IsteNITC-Website-2023/istetechquilla/content/posts/toward-affordable-digital-agriculture-technologies.md

 ![](/images/ns4-3.png)

 Being aware of the high prices that the farmers would have to incur, the team made a bold statement - that they would make new tech to reduce costs by halves.
 One of the ways they devised was the use of TV WhiteSpaces.
 Using UHV and VHV spectrum to increase the effective area under Wi-Fi connectivity, a signal can be sent over twelve times the standard coverage area, without affecting any current broadcast.
-Another idea developed by them was to use balloons mounted with a phone to act as drones, and applying AI tech to check for properties like soil moisture, temperature, wind speed etc. Yet another method was to have Edge computers on each farm to handle the processing of data before sending them to the cloud.
+Another idea developed by them was to use balloons mounted with a phone to act as drones and applying AI tech to check for properties like soil moisture, temperature, wind speed etc. Yet another method was to have Edge computers on each farm to handle the processing of data before sending them to the cloud.

 ![](/images/ns4-4.jpg)

-Ranveer’s passion and excitement towards data-driven agriculture was evident when he mentioned a paper that he was currently working on.
+Ranveer’s passion and excitement towards data-driven agriculture were evident when he mentioned a paper that he was currently working on.
 As titled by Bill Gates in his blog “Can the Wifi chip in your phone help feed the world?”, this ingenious research primarily aims to reduce the cost of sensors so as to make it affordable to farmers in India and Africa.
 It deploys the use of the Wifi chip in the farmers’ phones and exploits the duration of the Wifi signal to calculate the moisture content and electrical conductivity of the soil.
 This innovative and out of the box idea has received several awards and secured global recognition.

 ![](/images/ns4-5.jpg)